Vegan Red Cabbage Bowl with Tofu and Peanut-Sriracha Sauce

-If you're eating this for Phase One of the South Beach Diet, it's probably best to replace the agave nectar with an approved Phase One sweetener, although there's not a huge amount of agave per serving.
+If you’re eating this for Phase One of the South Beach Diet or another type of low-carb diet, it’s probably best to replace the agave nectar with an approved sweetener, although there’s not a huge amount of agave per serving.
 Tofu is a limited food for Phase One, but this recipe is well-within that limit.
-For Phase two or three, use any approved sweetener of your choice, including agave.

 More Tasty Ideas with Tofu: